Itrulia/jest-schematic/README.md

 This is a plugin for the `@angular/cli` to replace the testing framework with [Jest](https://jestjs.io/).

+This library is using [Jest Preset Angular](https://github.com/thymikee/jest-preset-angular) behind the scenes so that Jest is compatible with Angular.
+If you have an Angular + Jest issue (and not a CLI + Jest issue), please open an issue there :)

 ## Features

 -   Sets up Jest and removes Karma & Jasmine